History of chemical warfare: Interwar period

+Northern Russia intervention

+During the North Russia intervention in 1919, British forces used adamsite (DM) in form of improvised bombs dropped from DH.9 bomber aircraft against the Red Army.

 Alleged British use in Mesopotamia

 It has been alleged that the British used chemical weapons in Mesopotamia during the Iraqi revolt of 1920.
 Noam Chomsky claimed that Winston Churchill at the time was keen on chemical weapons, suggesting they be used "against recalcitrant Arabs as an experiment", and that he stated to be "strongly in favour of using poisoned gas against uncivilised tribes".

 According to some historians, including Geoff Simons and Charles Townshend, the British used chemical weapons in the conflict, while according to Lawrence James and Niall Ferguson the weapons were agreed by Churchill but eventually not used; R.M.
 Douglas of Colgate University also observed that Churchill's statement had served to convince observers of the existence of weapons of mass destruction which were not actually there.

-Soviet use in Tambov, Central-Asia, and China
+Soviet use in Tambov, Central Asia, and China

 Lenin's Soviet government employed poison gas in 1921 during the Tambov Rebellion.
 An order signed by military commanders Tukhachevsky and Vladimir Antonov-Ovseyenko stipulated, "The forests where the bandits are hiding are to be cleared by the use of poison gas.
 This must be carefully calculated, so that the layer of gas penetrates the forests and kills everyone hiding there."

-In 1930s Soviets used mustard gas deployed from planes against Basmachi rebels in Central-Asia.
+In the 1930s, the Soviet Union used mustard gas deployed from planes against Basmachi rebels in Central Asia.

-During the Soviet invasion of Xinjiang in 1934, Ma Zhongying's 36th Division put up a fierce resistance at the Battle of Dawan Cheng, but was forced to retreat after Soviets delivered mustard gas from planes.
+During the Soviet invasion of Xinjiang in 1934, Ma Zhongying's New 36th Division put up a fierce resistance at the Battle of Dawan Cheng, but was forced to retreat after Soviets delivered mustard gas from planes.